-- Council, and shared with the student representatives on the University's committees. - 35.
-The full external examiner reports will be made available to students upon request, with the exception of any confidential report made directly to the Vice-Chancellor. - 36.
+- Council, shared with the student representatives on the University's committees and published on the VLE. - 35.
+The full external examiner reports will be made available to student representatives at School Boards and to any student upon request, with the exception of any confidential report made directly to the Vice-Chancellor. - 36.
 External examiners should specifically identify any sections of their report which they would not be content for the University to publish. - 37.
-External examiners must receive a considered and timely response in writing to their annual and final reports from the relevant programme leader or director of programmes in accordance with approved procedures.
-Where an external examiner raises a matter that has institution-wide implications the Dean of Academic Affairs or the Deputy Dean of Academic Affairs will respond on behalf of the Vice-Chancellor. - 38.
+External examiners must receive a considered and timely response in writing to their annual and final reports from the relevant programme leader or head of programmes in accordance with approved procedures.
+Where an external examiner raises a matter that has institution-wide implications the Dean of Academic Quality will respond on behalf of the Vice-Chancellor. - 38.
 External examiners' annual fees will be paid upon receipt of the annual or, where appropriate, final report.